Movement for the Salvation of Azawad

 The Movement for the Salvation of Azawad (Mouvement pour le salut de l'Azawad; abbreviated MSA) is a Tuareg political movement and armed group in Azawad, Mali.
 It was founded on 2 September 2016 by Moussa Ag Acharatoumane.

 History

 The MSA was founded on 2 September 2016 in Tin-Fadimata, north of Ménaka, by former members of the National Movement for the Liberation of Azawad (MNLA).

 With French support, a joint-operation was conducted by the MSA and the Imghad Tuareg Self-Defense Group and Allies (or GATIA) on 23 February 2018 to capture or kill Malian ISIL commander Abu Walid al-Sahrawi.
-Six ISIL militants were killed in the ensuing clashes, but Sahrawi evaded capture.
+Six ISIL militants were killed in the ensuing clashes, but Al-Sahrawi survived and evaded capture.

 MSA and GATIA troops battled ISIL militants from 2 to 5 June 2018.
-ISIL commanders Almahmoud Ag Akawkaw was captured, while Amat Ag Assalate was killed during the battle.
+ISIL commander Almahmoud Ag Akawkaw was captured, while Amat Ag Assalate was killed during the battle.